 Medicaid Pharmacy providers are required to follow Regulations set forth by the Commissioner of Education, section 63.6(b)(3) and the CDC guidelines in the CDC Storage and Handling Toolkit for vaccines and medication requiring cold storage.
-Pharmacies must have a purpose-built or pharmaceutical grade refrigerator with adequate storage space with fan-forced air circulation; a dorm-style or bar-style unit with an evaporator plate/cooling coil does not qualify.
+Pharmacies must have a purpose-built or pharmaceutical grade refrigerator; a dorm style or bar-style unit does not qualify.